christopher-pott/CATSReferenceCollectionsDb/README.md

 ## How to use

-Install git, npm, node, bower, mongo (this was tested with version 2.6.5)
+Install git, npm, node, bower, mongo (this was tested with version 2.6.5) and graphicsmagick.

 Clone the repository and install the dependencies: